LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - Circe is birthed in secret to Napella, fathered unknowingly by Calidian
 ## 1769
 - Llawyr un Mawr & Esgid are once again at war over the nearby land
+## 1770
+- Napella is set to wed herself to the crown prince of
 ## 1771
 - Napella enters an affair with foreign consort Ven-Dryk
 -